Interactive, Grouped and Non-separable Fixed Effects: A Practitioner's Guide to the New Panel Data Econometrics: Introduction

 \section{Introduction}

 In the almost 60 years that came after the seminal paper by \cite{BalestraNerlove1966}, the merits of panel data sets in dealing with endogeneity due to omitted variables have been well understood, and this has led to the standard practice of consistent repeat observation and measurement of many units over long periods.
-The availability of large $N$ - large $T$ panel datasets, where $N$ denotes the number of units and $T$ denotes the number of time series observations, is now pervasive in all strands of the economics literature, and beyond.\footnote{See \cite{Baltagi2008} and \cite{Hsiao2014} for textbook introductions to the panel data literature.}
+The availability of large $N$ - large $T$ panel datasets, where $N$ denotes the number of units and $T$ denotes the number of time series observations, is now pervasive in all strands of the economics literature and beyond.\footnote{See \cite{Baltagi2008} and \cite{Hsiao2014} for textbook introductions to the panel data literature.}

-A fundamental assumption in panel data models is that they include individual effects which capture the effect of time-invariant unobserved characteristics which are effectively unobserved omitted variables.
-Observation over long periods however, possibly over years and decades, put a strain on the sufficiency of time invariance as the omitted variables are more likely to have time-varying effects instead.
-This argument is conceptually no different to the emergence of the structural breaks literature in time series, where the long time series dimension increased the probability of time-varying parameters as a result of changes in the economic conditions \citep{Perron1989,Andrews1993}.
+A fundamental assumption in panel data models is the inclusion of individual effects to capture the effect of time-invariant unobserved characteristics, which are effectively unobserved omitted variables.
+Observation over long periods, however, possibly over years and decades, puts a strain on the sufficiency of the time invariance assumption, as the omitted variables are more likely to have time-varying effects instead.
+This argument is conceptually no different from that which led to the emergence of the structural breaks literature, where the long time series dimension increased the probability of time-varying parameters as a result of changes in the economic conditions \citep{Perron1989,Andrews1993}.
 As such, models and methods for capturing time-varying unobserved heterogeneity became necessary.
 The two-way fixed effects (TWFE) model, which is the current workhorse in the literature, partly addresses this issue through a time-varying common effect.
-Still this is not sufficient as it imposes the assumption that time variation affects equally all units, which is hard to justify given unit heterogeneity.
+Still, this is not sufficient, as it imposes the assumption that time variation affects equally all units, which is hard to justify given unit heterogeneity.